-Worcester State University is proud to offer college-level courses to local high school students through the Commonwealth Dual Enrollment program.
-This opportunity will sharpen their English and Math skills while giving them the chance to experience college-life.
-Classes are offered during the spring semester, January 21 through May 16, 2014 (no classes during Spring Break: March 17-22).
-There is no cost to the student—tuition, books and fees are included.
+Worcester State University offers college-level courses to Worcester public high school students through the Commonwealth Dual Enrollment program.
+This opportunity will sharpen academic skills and give you the chance to experience college life.
+Classes are offered through the spring semester, January 16 through May 8, 2018 (no classes during WSU's Spring Break: March 19-24).
+There is no cost to you—tuition, books, and fees are included.

-HOW TO ENROLLStudents interested in taking a Spring 2014 course must have a minimum 3.0 high school GPA and submit the online application form and online teacher/counselor recommendation form.
+High school juniors and seniors interested in taking a course must have a minimum 3.0 high school GPA and submit the online application form and online teacher/counselor recommendation form.
 Students below a 3.0 GPA can still apply; however, a phone interview may be required.

 Applications and recommendations are due by December 22, 2017.
 Space is limited, and we suggest applying as early as possible.
 Apply today!

 A mandatory orientation meeting will be held in January.
 Orientation details will be emailed after an official acceptance has been made.

 Tuesdays 3:30 - 6:30 p.m.*Professor: Dr. Hansun ToThe course is designed to improve the level of quantitative awareness of students using familiar situations that provide a sense of purpose for studying mathematics.
 The objective is to help them feel as comfortable as possible with an environment that increasingly makes use of quantitative reasoning.
 Topics convey the flavor of mathematics: financial management, probability theory, voting methods, and other topics selected to improve the quantitative literacy of students.

 *Accuplacer exam required for math course.
 Details to follow once accepted to the program.